by Bruce Niederer — GBI Technical Advisor

 First, we cast cylinders of epoxy in a plastic syringe body that is ½” in diameter and spin the cylinders in a centrifuge to remove any bubbles.

 After the epoxy has cured for 2 weeks at room temperature, the cured cylinder is removed and sanded down to about 1½” long.

 An initial weight is then recorded, and the samples are placed in a water bath that maintains a 140°F temperature.
 The test is designed to run over a 3-week period with measurements of weight gain taken at 1, 2, and 3 days and 1, 2, and 3 weeks.
 By taking the measurements this way, we can establish a relative rate of water absorption and point of equilibrium.

-In order to gain a more complete understanding of the moisture resistance properties of our epoxy systems, we use another accelerated test that measures the moisture exclusion of a film of epoxy.
-I will describe that test in the next issue of Epoxyworks.
+In order to gain a complete understanding of the moisture resistance properties of our epoxy systems, we use another accelerated test that measures the moisture exclusion of a film of epoxy.
+That test is described in the Epoxyworks 25, Moisture Exclusion Effectiveness.